jaketae/jaketae.github.io/_posts/2019-12-21-information-entropy.md

 ## Understanding Information

 What is information?
 Warren Weaver, who popularized Shannon's works and together developed the field of information theory, pointed out that information is not related to what is said, but what could be said.
-This element of uncertainty involved in one's degree of freedom is what makes the notion of information inseparable from probabiilty and randomness.
+This element of uncertainty involved in one's degree of freedom is what makes the notion of information inseparable from probability and randomness.
 As Ian Goodfellow put it in [Deep Learning],

 > *The basic intuition behind information theory is that learning that an unlikely event has occurred is more informative than learning that a likely event has occurred.*